Up a Tree (1955 film): Plot

+Donald then grabs an axe and begins furiously chopping at what is left of the tree, but it still will not fall as Chip and Dale desperately hold it up.
+Donald then tries stomping on the log, which finally causes it to break loose and tumble toward a log flume.

-Using a pike pole, Donald catches a ride on the log and heads for the sawmill.
+Using a pike pole, Donald mounts the log and heads for the sawmill.
 Chip and Dale catch a ride in a toolbox on a zip line overhead.
 They ride ahead of Donald, jump from the tool box with a hammer, and dismantle a side of the flume with it.
-The log goes off the flume and toward the ground, leaving Donald to try and outrun it in his car and then, thanks again to Chip and Dale, on foot when the log crushes the vehicle.
+The log goes off the flume and toward a shed, with Donald trying to outrun it in his car and then, thanks again to Chip and Dale, on foot when the log crushes the vehicle.
 Finally, the log heads into a mine shaft and emerges on the other side with a box of dynamite atop it.
-Donald frantically tries to get away from the log as it approaches his home, frantically moves everything out of the log's way as it flies through the house.
+Donald frantically reaches home and moves everything out of the log's way as it enters and flies through the house.

-The log manages to make it outside without damaging anything, and Donald breathes a sigh of relief thinking disaster has been avoided.
-What he does not realize is that the log got caught in the power lines behind the house and is precariously close to being catapulted back toward him.
-While Dale knocks on the door moments later to point this out to Donald, Chip climbs the log and moves the dynamite toward the direction of the house.
-Donald’s attempt to physically move the house out of the log’s path, predictably, fails and the log causes the house to explode on impact.
-As Donald watches, stunned with grief, Chip and Dale both laugh hysterically at his misfortune as the cartoon ends.
+The log emerges without damaging anything, to Donald's relief, but it gets caught in the power lines behind the house and is about to be catapulted back toward him.
+While Dale knocks on the door moments later to point this out to Donald, Chip climbs the log and moves the dynamite nearer to the house.
+Donald futilely tries to push his house away and the log destroys it upon impact.
+As Donald looks at his ruined home in stunned grief, Chip and Dale both laugh hysterically at his misfortune as the cartoon ends.